Heziode/FOE-Tools.github.io/CONTRIBUTING.md

-**PR are accepted on `develop` branch**.
-Master branch only contains compiled sources (from production branch) to host the website on GitHub static page.
+**PR are accepted on `develop` branch**. `master` branch only contains compiled sources (from production branch) to host the website on GitHub static page. `production` branch contains the stable code used in production, It is from there that the code of branch `master` is generated.

 ### Translation